dlang-tour/core/README.md

 **sandbox** for compiling will then be started on the host system actually, and not within the Dlang Tour Docker container itself.

-The code for running RDMD is a Docker sandbox can be found here:
+The code for running RDMD in a Docker sandbox can be found here:
 [dlang-tour-rdmd](https://github.com/stonemaster/dlang-tour-rdmd).

 So to run the latest dlang-tour